StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/RenderLayer.md

 the primary display.
 See `Renderer.LayerFilter` for configuring what the primary display renders.
 Render layers can also be mixed and matched like bit-flags!
+Note that while this enum is 32 bits wide, render layers are stored internally in 16 bits when items are queued for drawing.
+Only the low 16 bits are usable as layers, so any custom flags above bit 15 will be silently truncated.

 ## Enum Values